sigmf/SigMF/sigmf-spec.md

 |`latitude`|false|| |
 |`longitude`|false|| |

+There is no limit to the number of annotations that can apply to the same group of samples.

 The `freq_lower_edge` and `freq_upper_edge` fields should be at RF if the feature is at a known RF frequency.
 If there is no known center frequency (as defined by the `frequency` field in the relevant `capture segment object`), or